tkozzer/rafflely/documents/design_document.md

 * As a participant, I want to be able to change/update my information, so I can make sure it is the most current.
 * As a participant, I want to be able to delete my information.
 * As a participant, I want to be able to opt out of text messages.
+* As a participant, I want to be able to use a credit/debit card to participate in the raffle.